SovereignCloudStack/standards/Design-Docs/glossary.md

 Administrators assign flavors to host aggregates by specifying metadata on the host aggregate and customizing the extra specifications of the flavor.
 It is then up to the Nova scheduler to determine the best match for the user request.
 Compute nodes can also be in more than one host aggregate.

-Optionally, one can designate a host aggregate as an Availability Zone, e.g. for simplificatin reasons of the user selection of an availbility zone.
+Optionally, one can designate a host aggregate as an Availability Zone, e.g. for simplification reasons of the user selection of an availbility zone.
 Availability Zones differ from Host Aggregates in that they are shown to the user as a Nova boot option, so Compute VMs can be started on them.
 Compute Nodes, however, can only be in a single Availability Zone.
 We can configure a default Availability Zone where instances will be scheduled if the user does not specify an Availability Zone.